dipspb/pixhawk2.1/kicad/README.md

 ## Workflow

 1. Fork this repository to make your personal work repository
-2. Make local clone of your work repository using *git clone*
+1. Make local clone of your work repository using *git clone*
-3.  *cd pixhawk2.1/*
+1.  *cd pixhawk2.1/*
-4.  *git checkout transition-to-kicad*
+1.  *git checkout transition-to-kicad*
-5.  *git checkout -b name-of-your-branch*
+1.  *git checkout -b name-of-your-branch*
     It is good to use meaningful branch names like: *fix-description-text-aligned* or *feature-esd-protection-added*
+1.  *git submodule update --init --recursive*
-6. Perform your changes
+1. Perform your changes
-7. Add them with *git add* and commit the with *git commit -m "some meaningful changes description"*
+1. Add them with *git add* and commit the with *git commit -m "some meaningful changes description"*
-8. *git push origin name-of-your-branch*
+1. *git push origin name-of-your-branch*
-9. Open your github repository in browser
+1. Open your github repository in browser
-10. Create new pull request from *name-of-your-branch* branch in your repository to *transition-to-kicad* branch of this repository
+1. Create new pull request from *name-of-your-branch* branch in your repository to *transition-to-kicad* branch of this repository

 Feel free to submit issues here.